selvinortiz/zit/README.md

 });

 Zit::logout();
-// Would log the user out via the hypotherical session service
+// Would log the user out via the hypothetical session service
 ```

 ---